dekoza/mtgpl/docs/_sources/AFR.rst.txt

    Other Goblins you control get +1/+1.

    |mana_r|, |tap|: "Hob Boss" deals damage to any target equal to the number of Goblins that entered the battlefield under your control this turn.

+:mtgtip:`Hand of Vecna<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ff0502e4-508a-4d78-b987-0801e6b0978c.jpg?1625510149|https://scryfall.com/card/afr/394/hand-of-vecna?utm_source=api>`
+   At the beginning of combat on your turn, equipped creature or a creature you control named Vecna gets +X/+X until end of turn, where X is the number of cards in your hand.

+   Equip—Pay 1 life for each card in your hand.

+   Equip |mana_2|